AN INTRODUCTION TO THE SCALES OF MT MERU

 low and proceeding upward.
 More often than not, I end up settling a bit

 higher than where I start.
-Although I imagine others might have quite
+Others might have quite

-different and maybe even opposing experiences.
-It really is wide open.
+different and maybe even opposing experiences so it really wide open.

 Let us take our last example Meru #3 Meta Slendro as an example of